Private GANs, Revisited: Related work

-\paragraph{Private GANs.} The baseline DPGAN that employs a DPSGD-trained discriminator was introduced in \cite{dpgan}, and studied in follow-up work of \cite{dp-cgan, dpgan-clinical}.
-Despite significant interest in the approach ($\approx 300$ citations at time of writing), we were unable to find studies that explore the modifications we perform or uncover similar principles for improving training.
-As a consequence, subsequent work has departed from this approach, examining alternative privatization schemes for GANs~\citep{pate-gan, g-pate, gs-wgan, datalens}.
-Broadly speaking, these approaches employ subsample-and-aggregate~\citep{NissimRS07} via the PATE approach~\citep{pate}, dividing the data into $\geq 1$K disjoint partitions and training teacher discriminators separately on each one.
+As a consequence, subsequent work has departed from DPGANs, examining alternative privatization schemes for GANs~\citep{pate-gan, g-pate, gs-wgan, datalens}.
+Broadly speaking, these approaches employ subsample-and-aggregate~\citep{subsample-and-aggregate} via the PATE approach~\citep{pate}, dividing the data into $\geq 1$K disjoint partitions and training teacher discriminators separately on each one.
 Our work shows that these privatization schemes are outperformed by DPSGD.

-\paragraph{Other DP generative models.} Other generative modelling frameworks have been applied to generate DP synthetic data: VAEs~\citep{dpgm}, maximum mean discrepancy \citep{dp-merf, dp-hp, dp-mepf}, Sinkhorn divergences \citep{dp-sinkhorn}, normalizing flows \citep{dp-normalizing-flows}, and diffusion models \citep{dpdm}.
+\paragraph{DP generative models.} Other generative modelling frameworks have been applied to generate DP synthetic data: VAEs~\citep{dpgm}, maximum mean discrepancy \citep{dp-merf, dp-hp, dp-mepf}, Sinkhorn divergences \citep{dp-sinkhorn}, normalizing flows \citep{dp-normalizing-flows}, and diffusion models \citep{dpdm}.
 In a different vein, \citet{psg} avoids learning a generative model, and instead generates a coreset of examples ($\approx 20$ per class) for the purpose of training a classifier.
 These approaches fall into two camps: applications of DPSGD to existing, highly-performant generative models; or custom approaches designed specifically for privacy which fall short of GANs when evaluated at their non-private limits $(\eps\to\infty)$.